 It’s not easy being a business owner.
 But it’s even more difficult when you’re a member of the LGBTQ+ community.
 Aside from the pressure of managing your own business, there’s the added stress of discrimination.
 Talk to your therapist, so you can healthily process these things.

-Your therapist will help you deal with the steep climb of being an entrepreneur.
+Your therapist can provide business counseling that will help you deal with the steep climb of being an entrepreneur.
 They’ll also be there to help you battle gender-based discrimination and the mental health conditions they may cause.
 Your therapist will do all this with your well-being in mind.
 They’ll be there to guide you to take a step forward while feeling empowered and being aware of your advocacies.

 It won’t be an easy journey, especially since there’s still a lot that needs to change in our society.
 But your therapist will be there with you the entire way.
 And remember, this is all for you.